timm/ABC/README.md

     |  |  if detailed_logging == 1
     |  |  |  if no_write_delay == 0; <== win=98%

-These four conditions select rows that very clone (98%) to  optimal.
+These four conditions select rows that are very close (98%) to  the optimal.

 Note that this branch only mentions four options, and two of those are all about what to turn off.
 That